Nidhi300/DevOps-Interview-QA/Ep1.md

 ## Q1.
-NGINX, Reverse Proxy, Proxy-Pass, and More
+NGINX, Reverse Proxy, Proxy-Pass

 **NGINX**
 - **Web Server**: Serves web pages to users when they visit a website.